 "Hey!
 Ed—where did you pick up that cunning bi—"

 "Refrain from vulgarity."
 Edmund's tone firm.
-"Your error for not securing the task promptly."
+"It is your mistake for not securing the task promptly."
 He turned, followed his mistress.

 G6 was already seated at a table, staring out the window.
 Tracing architecture, layout—scanning data.
 Analyzing.
 Calculating.
 Categorizing.